An introduction to derivatives

-Options are something many investors might have heard of or even received, and yet are not widely understood.
-Quite simply, an option contract gives an investor the ‘option’ to either buy or sell a particular asset (we’ll use shares as an example) at a certain price, at a certain date.
+Quite simply, an option contract gives an investor the ‘option’ to either buy or sell a particular asset (we’ll use shares as an example) at a certain price, on a certain date.
 This price is sometimes referred to as the ‘strike price’ and the date is known as the ‘expiration date’.

-As an example, a company might issue call options for their own stock to their own investors at today’s market price, which will expire in 2 years.
-In this way, the company is incentivising its investors to stick with the company for a future reward.
+As an example, a company might issue call options for its own stock to its own investors at today’s market price, expiring in 2 years.
+In this way, the company is incentivising its investors to stick with it for a future reward.

 Options aren’t free of course, and purchasing one will attract a ‘premium’ – aptly named because many investors use options as an insurance policy, of sorts.
 If an option isn’t exercised by its expiration date, the investment becomes worthless.
 Additionally, an ASX company can ‘issue’ options to their existing investors as part of their shareholder remuneration strategy.

-If an investor decides a company, say Westpac Banking Corp (ASX: WBC), is overvalued at $17, they might purchase put options for Westpac shares that allow them to sell the shares at $17 in a year’s time.
-That way, if the investor is right and the shares go down to $15 over the next year, that investor can make a quick profit.
+As another example, if an investor decides Westpac Banking Corp (ASX: WBC) is overvalued at $17, they might purchase put options for Westpac shares that allow them to sell the shares at $17 in a year’s time.
+That way, if the investor is right and the shares go down to $15 over the next year, that investor can make a profit.

 Another popular type of derivative is the futures contract.
 Again, implied in the name, a futures contract allows the investor to ‘make a bet’ on what the price of a share, commodity or other asset will be on a certain date.

-That way, if gold is indeed going for US$3,000 an ounce by that date, the investor only needs to pay US$2,000 per ounce, saving themselves quite a bit of money.
-Of course, this can backfire if gold falls over the year in question.
+That way, if gold is, indeed, going for US$3,000 an ounce by that date, the investor only needs to pay US$2,000 per ounce, saving themselves quite a bit of money.
+Of course, this can backfire if gold falls over the year.
 If this were to be the case, the investor would find themselves out of pocket.

 Should ASX investors use derivatives as part of an investing strategy?